predict-idlab/pyRDF2Vec/docs/glossary.rst

 entity
    Specific type of node in a Knowledge Graph that is characterized by a URI.

-entities
-   Sequences that allows unsupervised feature extraction using language modeling.

 feature matrix
-   2D vector created from a Knowledge Graph for downstream Machine Learning (ML) tasks.
+   An NxK matrix where N is the number of entities and K the embedding size, which can be used for further downstream Machine learning (ML) tasks.

-Hierarchical Random Walk (HALK)
+Hierarchical Random Walks (HALK)
-   Transformation walk strategy that removes rare entities from random walks in order to increase the quality of generated embedding while decreasing memory usage.
+   Transformation walk strategy that removes rare entities from random walks.

 Knowledge Graph (KG)
-   Initiated by Google, it unify information from various sources and enrich classical data formats by explicitly encoding relations between different data points in the form of edges.

-Knowledge Graph Embeddings (KGE)
-   Contains a set of entities and relationships between these entities, where all the facts in a Knowledge Graph are represented as triples (subject, predicate, object).
+   A graphical representation of (domain or expert) knowledge encoded as a collection of triples having the form (subject, predicate, object).

 N-Gram walks
-   The transformation walk strategy based on the fact that the predecessors of a node that two different walks have in common can be different.
+   The transformation walk strategy based on that creates N-grams from N consecutive hops in a walk, which are then relabeled.

-object
-   Noun or pronoun used in a sentence and which is acted upon by the subject.

-predicate
-   Often associated with a large part of a sentence, designating something from the subject concerned in that sentence.

 RDF2Vec
    Unsupervised technique that can create task-agnostic numerical representations of the nodes in a Knowledge Graph by extending successful language modeling techniques.

-sampling
-   Gets a collection of biased walks after each iteration, according to metric.

 sampling strategy
-   Select relevant neighbor entities.
+   A strategy to select the next neighbor in a walk.
+This can either be at random or guided by some metric (biased walks).

 Skip-Gram (SG)
    Model, part of ``Word2vec``, that predicts the context words from the target